Skip to main content

 The Prison Doctor collection

 Amanda Brown tells some interesting stories on her journey as a Doctor through the prison estate.
-Some good reflection on the differences between institutions.
+It includes some good reflection on the differences between different prison institutions.

 A bit of a stretch